 It doesn’t help your audience trust you.

 Finally, a logo can offer some insight into your personality and professionalism but it doesn’t make people automatically trust you.
 In order for your audience to trust you, they must feel secure with you.
-People want to feel secure in your ability to get a desired result with the least amount of risk.
+People want to feel secure in your ability to get the desired result with the least amount of risk.
 Provide proof, such as testimonials from people you have helped.
 Share stories of how you helped and evidence that supports it.
 You should be transparent.
 Make sure people are clear on your process and the specific ways you can help.
 Overall, you should be accessible.
 Offer ways for people to contact if they have questions.

 Your logo and your visual brand, in general, is a representation of who you are as a company.
 As a business owner, you want to make sure that you are making intentional decisions about the way your business is being represented.
 The best way to do this is to create a brand strategy.
 A brand strategy will amplify the impact of your visual identity by providing substance to it.
 Having a good-looking logo with no brand strategy is like being a pretty airhead.
 It’s nice to look at but it’s hard to build a meaningful relationship.